It's official: The CW is moving forward with the Ruby Rose-led Batwoman series.

-The CW's Arrowverse just keeps getting bigger.
-Originally announced as the special guest for the network's four-way DC series crossover event in the Fall, Batwoman is now the star of a series in development for The CW.
-The series is slated for a potential release in 2019 and helmed by the mastermind of DC's small-screen universe, Greg Berlanti.
-On Aug.
-7, it was announced that Ruby Rose would don the cowl and take on the role of the Arrowverse's Batwoman.
-The series will be joining the squad of popular DC series at The CW, which includes Arrow, The Flash, Legends of Tomorrow, Supergirl, and Black Lightning.
+The caped crusader made her debut as the special guest for the network's three-way DC series crossover event "Elseworlds" on Dec.
+10. Now, The CW has picked up a pilot for the standalone series that David Nutter, an Arrow and The Flash vet, will be directing.
+The show is slated for a 2019–2020 season and will be helmed by the mastermind of DC's small-screen universe, Greg Berlanti.
+The series will join the squad of popular DC series at The CW, which includes Arrow, The Flash, Legends of Tomorrow, Supergirl, and Black Lightning.

-Rose's Batwoman will be the first time that the character has appeared on any screen, so an entire series about her is amazing!
-The Vampire Diaries's Caroline Dries has been tapped to write the script and executive produce along with Berlanti, Sarah Schechter, and Geoff Johns.
-Batwoman is the third member of the Bat family to get an onscreen adaptation, after Batman himself and Batgirl, whose standalone film is currently under development with Joss Whedon signed on to write, direct, and produce the film.
+Rose's Batwoman is the first time that the character has appeared on any screen, so an entire series about her is amazing!
+The Vampire Diaries's Caroline Dries penned the script and executive produced along with Berlanti, Sarah Schechter, and Geoff Johns.
+Batwoman is the third member of the Bat family to get an onscreen adaptation, after Batman himself and Batgirl, whose stand-alone film is currently under development with Joss Whedon signed on to write, direct, and produce.